Apollon77/ioBroker.smartvisu/README.md

 ```

 ### Windows
 Download a PHP-for-WIndows package from http://windows.php.net/download/ depending on your system (e.g. http://windows.php.net/downloads/releases/archives/php-7.1.0-Win32-VC14-x64.zip).
+Recommended is to use a "x64 Thread Safe" build.

 Extract into a directory of your choice and add this directory to the system PATH.
 Alternatively enter the location path of "php-cgi.exe" into the adapter configuration.

 ### Verify availability of php-cgi for adapter and version
 When you have started the adapter you can use http://<host>:<Serverport>/phpinfo.php to see the details of the installed PHP.
 If you do not get the phpinfo-Page something is wrong with the php-cgi availability.